 There’s absolutely no denying the importance of SEO.
-Website optimization for search engine ranking and placement has become a 21st century art form and while most of the industry is fairly well-versed on the basics of SEO requirements, there are a couple of factors within the ranking algorithm that many providers are overlooking.
+Website optimization for search engine ranking and placement has become a 21st-century art form and while most of the industry is fairly well-versed on the basics of SEO requirements, there are a couple of factors within the ranking algorithm that many providers are overlooking.

 You know all of this of course.
-You’ve likely heard about the importance of content, keywords, etc. Your organization has spent countless hours studying the ins and outs of SEO algorithms and/or learning by trial and error exactly what it takes to make a website “stand out.”
+You’ve likely heard about the importance of content, keywords, etc. Your organization has spent countless hours studying the ins and outs of SEO algorithms and/or learning by trial and error exactly what it takes to make a website “stand out”.
 However, if the following two areas are not properly evaluated, optimized and perfected, all of your hard work could be for naught.

-While content is the number one priority for your client websites, with “content” encompassing products/services/images/keywords/CTAs/etc, the technical side of things come in a very close second.
+While content is the number one priority for your client websites, with “content” encompassing products/services/images/keywords/CTAs/etc, the technical side of things comes in a very close second.
 Unfortunately, all too many organizations across the globe have overlooked the importance of meta tags.

 Meta descriptions are necessary because they provide the opportunity to have that small snippet in the search results that lets consumers know a little more about the website and whether or not they are indeed the ones best suited to meet the searcher’s current needs.
-Utilizing templates may seem like a time-saving endeavor, but automation can quickly begin to appear “cookie cutter” and work against you.
+Utilizing templates may seem like a time-saving endeavor, but automation can quickly begin to appear “cookie-cutter” and work against you.

 While in recent years meta descriptions and titles have not been considered as important as they used to be and therefore have often received little attention or been outright ignored, meta descriptions still play a significant role in on-page SEO.

-In the recent debut of Google’s SEO Myth Busters, Webmaster Trends Analyst Martin Splitt said that after content “the second biggest thing is make sure that you have meta tags that describe your content.”
+In the recent debut of Google’s SEO Myth Busters, Webmaster Trends Analyst Martin Splitt said that after content “the second biggest thing is to make sure that you have meta tags that describe your content.”
 Of course, this doesn’t mean that Google has definitively changed something in the algorithm and is now calculating meta description and title variances on a heavier level for SERP.
 However, if your organization is focusing on building a strong SEO presence, then meta descriptions and unique title pages must receive proper attention.

-The meta description acts as “organic ad text” and everything from the character length to the format and even the words chosen are rather important for today’s merchants.
+The meta description acts as “organic ad text” and everything from the character length to the format and even the words chosen is rather important for today’s merchants.
 Additionally, a compelling meta description has the ability to increase the click-through rate of the organic search results, meaning more traffic even if the SERP ranking remains the same.

 The Need For Speed

-Website performance has long been known to be a key factor for SEO, but unfortunately many companies and agencies alike have settled for “good enough” for far too long.
+Website performance has long been known to be a key factor for SEO, but unfortunately, many companies and agencies alike have settled for “good enough” for far too long.
 Martin Splitt said that “Performance is fantastic, we’re talking about it constantly” and that they want to ensure that consumers that are “clicking on your pages are getting this content quickly.”

 Unless the merchant has something exclusive or in high demand, potential customers are known to only wait mere seconds for a webpage to load before backtracking and searching for an alternative.
 With more and more consumers accessing websites on the go via their mobile devices, speed optimization is a factor that all business owners have to consider.

-While Google has long said that speed is just one of the factors for website ranking, unless your website or client is a well known brand name or has inherently high visibility, the hosting speed does indeed weigh heavily.
+While Google has long said that speed is just one of the factors for website ranking, unless your website or client is a well-known brand name or has inherently high visibility, the hosting speed does indeed weigh heavily.

 This means that in order to effectively compete in the world of SEO and SERP, the mass majority of websites simply must include great performance and speed in their top requirements.